 20. Soak in the beauty of Lamma Island

 Moving away from the grand attractions of Lantau, Hong Kong’s Lamma Island is a serene spot.
-The Island boasts a row of seafood restaurants, craft shops and beaches.
+The Island boasts of a row of seafood restaurants, craft shops and beaches.
 If you enjoy hiking, you can venture on one of the gorgeous hiking trails– Ling Kok Shan trail, The Wilson Trail and the Dragon’s Back Trail.
 While there’s an endless list of offerings, what steals the show is the Island’s exquisite and fresh seafood, including fish, prawns, squid and clams.

 How to reach: Easily accessible through ferries